rasulomaroff/react-rv/readme.md

 - **Efficient**: Only re-renders components that are subscribed to reactive variables.
 - **Flexible**: Works inside and outside React components.
 - **Custom equality checks**: Define your own comparison logic to avoid redundant updates.
+- **Stateless update subscriptions**: If you only need to read state updates without updating your component.
 - **TypeScript Support**: Fully typed for better developer experience.

 ##  Installation